karloscarweber/kowfm25/_posts/2024-12-15-the-wren-programming-language.markdown

 layout: post
 title:  "The wren programming language"
 description: "I talk all about the work I've been doing on the side writing my own programming language, and the language I discovered along the way: Wren."
-date:   2024-10-15 00:26:00 -0600
+date:   2024-12-15 00:26:00 -0600
 categories: blog programming-languages kona wren
 excerpt: "I've been writing my own programming language, named Kona, and along the way I discoverd and really fell in love with Wren."
-image: /assets/blog/images/the-wren-programming-language/picture_of_a_bird.png
+image: /assets/blog/the-wren-programming-language/picture_of_a_bird.jpg
 image_alt: Code written in then Wren programming language.
 author: Karl Oscar Weber
 ---

 Hi Friends.

 A while ago I declared online that I really really hated Javascript.
-I still don't like it, but my hate just doesn't seem to go as deep.
+Lately, I still don't like it, but my hate just doesn't seem to go as deep.
 Then I declared that I would replace it with something better.
-In that pursuit I beg working on my own language, named [Kona](https://konascript.org).
-Intended to be compiled to WASM, and shipped along in your browser like a 200KB party favor.
+In that pursuit I began working on my own language, named [Kona](https://konascript.org).
+Intended to be compiled to WASM, and shipped in your browser like a 200KB party favor.

 Kona isn't ready yet.
 In fact I've barely begun the compiler.
 The thing about writing a programming language is that you need to know how to do that.
+If you don't know how to do that, well... then you can't do it.
+So I decided to learn.

 I began by reading the book [Crafting Interpreters](https://craftinginterpreters.com), which is absolutely excellent.
 But before I could finish I needed to go learn **C**, A language I had never written.
 Then I went and I learned [Lua](https://lua.org), Thinking I could write all of Kona, in Lua, and ship it as a single binary.
 I got pretty far there, and learned a lot.
 But then I stumbled upon [Wren](https://wren.io), a small, object oriented language written by Robert Nystrom the author behind crafting interpreters.

 I was immediately intrigued.
 It's a small, fast scripting language. comparable in speed to Lua, But with a heavily simplified object oriented syntax.
 Purpose built to be embedded in other applications, like Lua, but with a simpler API.

 The best thing about this language, is how *EASY* it is to learn it's internals.
 Volumes of comments and descriptions populate the source code, making it easy to poke around and understand how it all works.
 In my pursuit of writing Kona, it was never my intention of building the whole thing from scratch.
 I mean, I want to *Finish* the project after all.
 I was content to start by writing Kona's interpreter in Lua, then learning C and porting it to that.
 Now I'm emboldened to write Kona's compiler in C, and target Wren's VM.
-Which excites the code.
+To execute the code.

-Anyways, to actually ship the project I want the project to be much smaller than a fully new language.
+Anyways, to actually ship the project I want the project to be much smaller than fully a new language.
 Targeting a VM with unique syntax seems like a good tradeoff.
+Although, as I go along, I know I'll find myself making those changes.

 ## How does a programming language work anyway?